NyaradzoUBere/TheBlackFemaleEngineer/README.md

 ### Hi everybody!
-My name is the BlackFemale Engineer! 🤗
+My name is The BlackFemale Engineer! 🤗

 ### My Focus 🤓
 I primarily like to focus on front-end or full-stack development!
 My projects (pinned below) have been reflections on my own interests and passions.
 With each, I maintain sleek modern, designs to maintain a scense of ease throughout the user experience despite the complexity of the apps themselves.